 Admission to the Second Order was gained through invitation, as well as by examination.
 The work of the Second Order was extensive and members were required to make and consecrate several magical implements.
 Mathers had created the curriculum, which had a series of eight examinations leading up to the sub-grade of Theoricus Adeptus Minor.
 Few members had the time or stamina to complete the grade work and all eight examinations, and those who did could rightly profess to have obtained a complete education in nearly every facet of Western Hermetic magic (it was comparable to a university degree in magic).

 Mathers was also responsible for writing several of the Second Order’s most important manuscripts, including the Z Formula documents concerning the symbolism of the Neophyte Ceremony and the five systems of magic, these included: invocation, talisman consecration, transformations, divination and alchemy, known collectively as the “Magic of Light”.
 Through his researches at the British Library, Mathers had gained an extensive knowledge of Egyptology as well as Dr. John Dee’s “Enochian” workings.
 These he also incorporated into the Second Orders curriculum, expanding Dee’s original workings into a potent system of Magical work.

-In the meantime and in his absence Dr. Westcott became the Chief of the Second Order in England, which thrived under his leadership, thus causing a little jealousy and resentment from Mathers, who continued to create new material for the Order and send it back to London via Paris.
+In the meantime, in his absence from England, Dr. Westcott became the Chief of the Second Order, which thrived under his leadership thus causing a little jealousy and resentment from Mathers who continued to create new material for the Order and send it back to London via Paris.
 Mathers while a talented magician had always been eccentric and demanding, and perhaps due to his distraction and jealousy, he also turned autocratic.
-In the spring of 1896 a disagreement erupted between Horniman and Mathers over his politics, and the time he was taking away from his Order responsibilities.
+In the spring of 1896 a disagreement erupted between Horniman and Mathers over his politics and the time he was taking away from his Order responsibilities.

 The Cipher Manuscript: